Property Damage Attorney in Wisconsin

 - You caused the damage without consent of the owner or agent AND

 - You knew the property belonged to another person and that the other person did not consent to the damage.

 Penalties for a Criminal Damage to Property Charge in Wisconsin

 In Wisconsin, criminal damage to property is a misdemeanor offense and carries with it a maximum penalty of 9 months in jail and a $10,000 fine.

 Choose an Attorney Who Will Aggressively Fight for Your Rights!

 No matter how the situation arose, you need one of our experienced criminal defense attorneys by your side.
-For a FREE, no obligation consultation with one of our criminal defense attorneys at Doar, Drill & Skow, call 877-362-7529 toll free or contact us online.
+For a no obligation consultation with one of our criminal defense attorneys at Doar, Drill & Skow, call 877-362-7529 toll free or contact us online.
 Located in New Richmond, we serve clients throughout western Wisconsin.